 Flexible learning options

-The options and tools are all there for teachers to build their own blend or to teach completely online or in person.
+The options and tools are all there for educators to build their own blend or to teach completely online or in person.
 To get started, take a look at all the blended learning tools available.

 New to blended learning?